NaturalTangent/dip_test_clip/readme.md

 # Parametric DIP IC Test Clip.

+Also on [Thingiverse](https://www.thingiverse.com/thing:4690158) where the parameters can be tweaked in the customizer.

 This is heavily inspired by _https://www.thingiverse.com/thing:1104612_.
 I wanted to make some adjustments so re-approximated it using OpenSCAD.

 Print 2 copies to make a single test clip.